 Works

-chankalun’s rare fusion of tradition, identity and sustainability in neon – poetic art and bespoke commissions trusted by collectors and institutions worldwide.
+chankalun’s poetic fusion of invisible forces, gesture, material memory and cultural transformation through neon art, immersive installations and bespoke commissions trusted by collectors and institutions worldwide.

 chankalun (at) theneongirl.com